 Daytime activity – admire royally good architecture

 Discover one of Britain’s most recognisable pieces of Georgian architecture, the Royal Crescent.
 The backdrop to many Jane Austen adaptations, this sweeping stone crescent includes thirty grand terraced houses and is a must-see sight if you’re a lover of history and period dramas.
+The exterior also doubled up as the home of the Featheringtons in hit Netflix show Bridgerton.
 Curious to learn more about Georgian life and culture?
 Visit the Museum of Georgian life at No. 1 Royal Crescent, and step back in time to experience life in Britain’s upper-class 18th-century society.

-Winter tradition – enjoy carols and Christmas markets
+Winter tradition – wander an illuminated Christmas trail

 Where to stay – unwind at a spa